Sephardic Bnei Anusim: Old and New World inquisitions and migrations

-Portuguese New Christians, on the other hand, settled the Portuguese (like the Azores Islands, Madeira and Sao Tome) and later migrated to New England (especially New Bedford, Fall River and Gloucester, MA).
+On the other hand, Portuguese New Christians settled in the Portuguese colonies (like the Azores Islands, Madeira, and São Tomé) and later migrated to New England (especially New Bedford, Fall River, and Gloucester, MA).
 And a major migration to South America via Brazil.
-From there some entered the Spanish colonies.
-Brazil was more lax at enforcing the prohibition on Sephardic New Christian immigrant passage.
+From there, some entered the Spanish colonies.
+Brazil was laxer in enforcing the Sephardic New Christian immigrant passage prohibition.
 Between 1580 and 1640, when the Spanish Crown annexed the Kingdom of Portugal, the influx of Portuguese conversos into the Spanish colonies in South America became such that by the early 1600s the term "portugués" had become synonymous with "Jewish" in the Spanish colonies.
 The Old Christian majority among the Portuguese in Portugal and Brazil complained that they were being denigrated by such association.
 To this day, Portuguese surnames are among the many descendants of these people in Spanish-speaking countries of the Americas.
-Many Hispanicized their surnames to fit Spanish orthography, hiding their "Portuguese" (i.e. Jewish) origin.
-And to this day Portuguese Bnei Anousim are some of the staunchest promoters of the coming back to Sephardi Judaism (through conversion, or formal "return").
-In Brazil alone there are over 50 of these communities and who have also created a Federation.
+Many Hispanicized their surnames to fit Spanish orthography, hiding their "Portuguese" (i.e., Jewish) origin.
+To this day, Portuguese Bnei Anousim are some of the staunchest promoters of coming back to Sephardi Judaism (through conversion, or formal "return").
+In Brazil alone, over 50 of these communities have also created a Federation.